Walter Moxon: Career

 Moxon initially worked in a merchant's office in London while simultaneously pursuing his studies, and passed the University of London's matriculation examination.
 He was able to enter Guy's Hospital as a medical student.
 Making good academic prowess at Guy's, he earned the position of demonstrator of anatomy before his graduation in 1859.
 This role marked the beginning of a career dedicated to the study and teaching of medicine.

 In 1866, Moxon was elected assistant physician at Guy's Hospital.
 Over the years, he lectured on various subjects, including comparative anatomy, pathology, materia medica, and, starting in 1882, medicine.
 He also served as an editor for the second edition of Wilks's Lectures on Pathological Anatomy in 1875.

 Legacy and contributions

 In 1881, Moxon delivered the prestigious Croonian Lecture at the Royal College of Physicians.

 Moxon medal

 In honour of Walter Moxon's contributions, the Moxon Medal was established at the Royal College of Physicians.
 This medal is awarded triennially, recognizing outstanding achievements in observation and research in clinical medicine.

 Walter Moxon's life and work remain integral to the history of medicine, and his legacy endures through the recognition of his peers and the enduring impact of the Moxon Medal.

 Personal life

 In 1861, Moxon married Selina Eckett, daughter of Robert Eckett (1797–1862) of the Wesleyan Association; they had one daughter.
-He died at Finsbury Circus, London, on 21 July 1886.
+He died at Finsbury Circus, London, on 21 July 1886 and was buried on the western side of Highgate Cemetery.